takari/takari-performance-harness/readme.md

 This code was extracted from Eclipse Platform releng git repository [1] using git-subtree command [2].
-The code from Eclipse is kept on eclipse branch and the following steps are expected to pick latest changes from Eclipse.
+The code from Eclipse is kept on 'eclipse' branch and the following steps are expected to pick latest changes from Eclipse.

 Clone Eclipse Platform releng repository